Federal Judicial Study 2024-2025

 Research & Studies

-LWVUS has official positions on Congress and the Presidency but lacks a formal position on the Federal Judiciary.
+LWVUS has official positions on Congress and the Presidency but lacked a formal position on the Federal Judiciary.
 At the 2024 LWVUS Convention, delegates overwhelmingly agreed to conduct a new national study on the Federal Judiciary.
 Given the immediacy of the situation, the study was intended to be completed in a shortened time frame - conducted in just one year.
 The final position is set to be adopted at LWVUS Council in June 2025.

 The 2024-25 Federal Judiciary Study Committee